 Dogs may be our best friend but that doesn't mean they get on fine with wildlife too.
 We have said that allowing dogs free access to roam across the land would be a severe mistake.
 This is not an anti-dog stance.
+Sadly there have already been instances of attacks on wild birds (resulting in the death of the bird) and a very distressing incident where two dogs attacked and killed a deer.
 Many of our supporters are dog owners but they accept the evidence.
 Indeed common sense must acknowledge that any interference in a natural habitat is likely to be disruptive: the issue is simply one of where to draw the line between human wishes and wildlife protection.
 We hope the line for Battlemead can be in the right place to give our wildlife the best chance.

 The evidence is clear that dogs chasing wildlife would have a very detrimental and long-term impact on foraging and breeding animals, while dog faeces degrade the land.
 A survey in Inside Ecology reports that disturbance (by dogs) had:

 significant adverse effect on the time that birds spent foraging for food

 caused a 41% reduction in the numbers of individual birds detected